| Practice Description: |

 Notable Cases and Results:

 - People v.
 Peterson.
 Police charged former Bolingbrook police officer Drew Peterson with the murder of his third wife, Kathleen Savio, whose death was deemed an accident, after his fourth wife, Stacy Peterson, disappeared, despite the fact that there was no DNA or other physical evidence linking Peterson to Savio's death.
 At the criminal trial, Mr. Meczyk delivered what The Chicago Sun-Times called a long, aggressive, technical, and scientific interrogation, in which he was able to force the prosecution's medical expert to admit that three different physicians disagreed with the assessment that Savio was murdered.
-Unfortunately, after the first chair attorney critical decision to call Stacy Peterson's divorce attorney as a witness, Drew Peterson was convicted of murder based on hearsay evidence alone.

 - Family Secrets Trial.
 In the high-profile Family Secrets trial of the Chicago Outfit, the infamous mob group run by Frank Calabrese, and, earlier, Al Capone, Mr. Meczyk represented police officer Anthony Doyle.
 As The Chicago Tribune noted, "Deciding Anthony Doyle's punishment didn't really come down to whether he was a good cop or an Outfit handyman...
 In fact, Doyle might have been both."
 Mr. Meczyk fought prosecutors' description of Doyle as a sleeper agent for the mob, which ultimately helped to reduce his prison sentence from 20 to 12 years.